Christina Milian Partners With Nioxin In Addressing Hair Loss and the Postpartum Stage For Women! #LatinxHeritageMonth #Latina/oHeritageMonth

 “After having Violet, I was trying to navigate having a newborn and dealing with all of the physical changes, my body was going through at the same time.
 Postpartum hair loss definitely affected by self-esteem.
 So, I’m glad, I’m getting ahead of it, this time with Nioxin!”Christina Milian

 Of course, there are also the issues of maintain a healthy lifestyle, managing self-care, and practicing healthy, eating habits, while managing the responsibilities of being a mother!
-Coming out and sharin her testimony, the entertainer expressed her desire to share her story.
-Afrerall, she was not alone in her journey.
+Coming out and sharing her testimony, the entertainer expressed her desire to share her story.
+After all, she was not alone in her journey.
 There are others experiencing the same thing, who have not been given the support system to handle it, the most effectively!
+One of the nutritious elements of support comes from Milian’s specific ingredients from the Nioxin System Kit.
+5.

+“That Nioxin nourishes the scalp first, taking a skincare-inspired approach to hair health, with product ingredient I already love like niacinamide and peppermint oil.”Christina Milian

 One of the fascinating, and often misunderstood perceptions about hair loss is that it is often directed, towards older women.
-However, contrary to our common perception, hair loss also impacts the younger grounds.
+However, contrary to our common perception, hair loss also impacts the younger groups.
 According to physician, Dr. Mona Gohara, who has been a physician for over 20 years, “hair loss can take place, during any age.
 Most recently, I have seen clients of all ages, as hair loss, due to COVID-19.”
-Of course, according to Dr. Gohara, it’s not alright to solely rely on hair products for optimal health. eating
+Of course, according to Dr. Gohara, it’s not alright to solely rely on hair products for optimal health eating.

 “Healthy eating only enhances hair health, and the efficacy of any product used.”Dr. Mona Gohara